lockss/lockss-rtd-portal/docs/migration/installing2.rst

    .. tab-item:: New-Host Migration
       :sync: newhost

-      Follow all instructions in chapter 3 (:doc:`lockss-manual:installing/index`) of the :doc:`lockss-manual:index`:
+      If you are doing a new-host migration, follow all instructions in chapter 3 (:doc:`lockss-manual:installing/index`) of the :doc:`lockss-manual:index`:

       *  Section 3.1 (:doc:`lockss-manual:installing/user`)